API Integration Best Practices: Processes and Approaches

 Testing and Monitoring

 • Test each integration to make sure there are no issues and everything works as expected.
-You can do test APi calls and verify the responses to ensure the systems communicate properly.
+You can do test API calls and verify the responses to ensure the systems communicate properly.

 • To check your systems even further, have user acceptance testing, which includes having real users use and test your functionalities to make sure they work and they meet your business requirements.